cherepashchuka/project_weapon_detection/README.md

 ### Project files
 ```
 .
-├── gun_detection_yolo.pt # Weights for YOLOv8 model
+├── gun_detection_yolo.pt # Weights for YOLOv8 model.
-├── video_live.py         # Using a model for a recorded video with live result
+├── video_live.py         # Using a model for a recorded video with live result.
-├── video_processing.py   # Using a model for a recorded video and save result
+├── video_processing.py   # Using a model for a recorded video and save result.
-└── webcam_live.py        # Using a model for a webcam with live result
+└── webcam_live.py        # Using a model for a webcam with live result.
 ```